HEmile/hemile.github.io/_posts/2025-10-17-academic-obsidian.md

 The citations plugins are known for their integration with Zotero or bibtex files.
 That is what I also used...
 But honestly, it was too slow.
 Waiting for Zotero to import a file took too long, and so did syncing that with Obsidian.

-Instead, I use a custom-built version of this plugin available [here](https://github.com/HEmile/academic-obsidian/tree/main/.obsidian/plugins/obsidian-citation-plugin).
+Instead, I use a custom-built version of this plugin available [here](https://github.com/HEmile/academic-obsidian/tree/main/.obsidian/plugins/obsidian-citation-plugin), which is preinstalled in the [template](https://github.com/HEmile/academic-obsidian).
 This adds a new command and hotkey to **directly create a paper note from a bibtex entry on your clipboard**.
 Then, I just find a bibtex entry online, copy it, hit the hotkey, and voila!
 This automatically adds the year, authors and citekey.

 ## Other useful plugins